U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: Acknowledgments

-Xing Huang acknowledges the support of the NSFC Grant No. 11947301 and the Double First-class University Construction Project of Northwest University.
-Chen-Te Ma was supported by the Post-Doctoral International Exchange Program; China Postdoctoral Science Foundation, Postdoctoral General Funding: Second Class (Grant No. 2019M652926); Science and Technology Program of Guangzhou (Grant No. 2019050001) and would like to thank Nan-Peng Ma for his encouragement.
-Hongfei Shu was supported by the JSPS Research Fellowship 17J07135 for Young Scientists from Japan Society for the Promotion of Science (JSPS); the grant “Exact Resultsin Gauge and String Theories” from the Knut and Alice Wallenberg foundation.
-Chih-Hung Wu was supported by the National Science Foundation under Grant No. 1820908 and the funding from the Ministry of Education, Taiwan (R. O. C). \\
+Xing Huang acknowledges the support of the NSFC Grants No. 11947301 and No. 12047502.
+Chen-Te Ma acknowledges the YST Program of the APCTP; Post-Doctoral International Exchange Program; China Postdoctoral Science Foundation, Postdoctoral General Funding: Second Class (Grant No. 2019M652926); Foreign Young Talents Program (Grant No. QN20200230017).
+Hongfei Shu acknowledges the JSPS Research Fellowship 17J07135 for Young Scientists from the Japan Society for the Promotion of Science (JSPS); the grant “Exact Resultsin Gauge and String Theories” from the Knut and Alice Wallenberg foundation.
+Chih-Hung Wu acknowledges the National Science Foundation under Grant No. 1820908 and the Ministry of Education, Taiwan (R. O. C). \\

-We would like to thank the National Tsing Hua University and Institute for Advanced Study at the Tsinghua University. \\
+We thank the National Tsing Hua University, Institute for Advanced Study at the Tsinghua University, and the Center for Quantum Science at the Sogang University. \\

-Discussions during the workshop, ``East Asia Joint Workshop on Fields and Strings 2019'', was useful to complete this work.
+Discussion during the workshops, ``East Asia Joint Workshop on Fields and Strings 2019'' and ``The 17th Italian-Korean Symposium for Relativistic Astrophysics'', was helpful to this work.